TheUnperfectArchive/online/mydairy/eduxschool.md

 ---

-## 📌 Table of Contents

-- My Roots
-- My Early Education
-- When School Became a Cage
-- Escaping into Imagination
-- Becoming a Self-Designed Learner
-- A Turning Point
-- Living as a Lifelong Learner
-- Closing Thoughts

----

 ## 🌿 My Roots

 My mother came from a tribal background near Mumbai, from a place called Vasind, where she lived her entire life until she got married and moved to urban Mumbai.